Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/Before the HOL - Mobile app innovation.md

 ### Task 4: Update VS 2017 to 15.7.4

-1. Launch Visual Studio 2017
+1. Launch Visual Studio 2017.

-2. Select **Help \> Check for Updates**
+2. Select **Help \> Check for Updates**.

 ![In Visual Studio 2017, Help Menu is open Check for Updates is highlighted.](media/b4-image5.png "Check for Updates Visual Studio 2017")

-3. If Current version is not at least 15.7.4, ensure Update version is at least 15.7.4, then select Update Now
+3. If Current version is not at least 15.7.4, ensure Update version is at least 15.7.4, then select Update Now.

-    **WARNING**: This update process can take up to an hour to complete.
+    >**WARNING**: This update process can take up to an hour to complete.

 ![In Visual Studio 2017, Update screen is open and Update version: 15.7.4 is highlighted.
 Update Now button is clicked.](media/b4-image5.2.png "Update Visual Studio 2017 to 15.7.4")

-4. After the update is complete, you'll need to be sure both the **Mobile development with .NET** and **Azure development** workloads are installed
+4. After the update is complete, you'll need to be sure both the **Mobile development with .NET** and **Azure development** workloads are installed.

-    -   Select **Tools \> Get Tools and Features**
+    -   Select **Tools \> Get Tools and Features**.

         ![Visual Studio Tools menu is open and Get Tools and Features is highlighted.](media/b4-image6.png "Open Tools - Get Tools and Features")

-    -   In the **Workloads** tab check the boxes for the **Mobile development with .NET** and **Azure development** workloads
+    -   In the **Workloads** tab check the boxes for the **Mobile development with .NET** and **Azure development** workloads.

         ![The Workloads tab is open and the Mobile development with .NET checkbox is checked.](media/b4-image7.png "Check the Mobile development workload checkbox")

-    -   The **Azure development** workload is located in the **Web and Cloud** section
+    -   The **Azure development** workload is located in the **Web and Cloud** section.

         ![The Workloads tab is open and the Azure development checkbox is checked.](media/b4-image7.0.png "Check the Azure development workload checkbox")

-5. Once all updates are completed installing, restart Visual Studio
+5. Once all updates are completed installing, restart Visual Studio.

 ### Task 5: Update Android SDKs

 To complete these exercises, you will need to make sure you have all the correct Android SDKs.
 This requires some additional steps after completing the upgrade.

-1. Launch Visual Studio 2017
+1. Launch Visual Studio 2017.

-2. Select **Tools \> Android \> Android SDK Manager**
+2. Select **Tools \> Android \> Android SDK Manager**.

-3. Select each of the Android SDK platforms from 5.0 (Lollipop) -- 8.0 (Oreo)
+3. Select each of the Android SDK platforms from 5.0 (Lollipop) -- 8.0 (Oreo).

 -   API Levels 21, 22, 23, 24, 25, 26

-4. Select **Apply Changes** to download and install the selected API levels
+4. Select **Apply Changes** to download and install the selected API levels.

     ![Each of the Android SDK platforms from 5.0 (Lollipop) -- 8.0 (Oreo) are selected on the Platform tab of the Android SDKs and Tools dialog box.](media/b4-image9.png "Select the Android SDK platforms")

-5. Choose the **Tools** tab
+5. Choose the **Tools** tab.

-6. Make sure that a version 27.0.x of Android SDK Platform-Tools and Android SDK Build-Tools are installed
+6. Make sure that a version 27.0.x of Android SDK Platform-Tools and Android SDK Build-Tools are installed.

     ![Android SDK Platform-Tools and Android SDK Build-Tools are selected on the Tools tab of the Android SDKs and Tools dialog box.](media/b4-image10.png "Verify that Android SDK Tools and Android SDK Build Tools are selected")

-7. If the available Android SDK Platform-Tools version is less than 27.0.x, select the **Updates Available** button on the bottom-left corner of the dialog
+7. If the available Android SDK Platform-Tools version is less than 27.0.x, select the **Updates Available** button on the bottom-left corner of the dialog.

     ![Android SDK Platform-Tools and Android SDK Build-Tools are selected on the Tools tab of the Android SDKs and Tools dialog box, Version 25.0.3 is highlighted next to Android SDK Platform-Tools, and the Updates Available button is highlighted at the bottom.](media/b4-image11.png "Update the Android SDK Platform-Tools version if necessary")

-8. After installing the updates, you may need to re-select the **Android SDK Build Tools** and **Platform-Tools**
+8. After installing the updates, you may need to re-select the **Android SDK Build Tools** and **Platform-Tools**.

-9. Select **Apply Changes**
+9. Select **Apply Changes**.

 You should follow all steps provided *before* attending the Hands-on lab.